 Water Financial Plan

-As part of the requirement to renew the Municipal Drinking Water License as per the Safe Drinking Water Act, 2002 the Region of Durham must prepare and submit to the Ministry of Municipal Affairs and Housing an approved Water Financial Plan.
+As part of the requirement to renew the Municipal Drinking Water License as per the Safe Drinking Water Act, 2002 the Region must prepare and submit to the Ministry of Municipal Affairs and Housing an approved Water Financial Plan.
 This plan can be accessed at Water Financial Plan.

 Facts about water